niteshpawar97/niteshpawar97/README.md

 - 🔭 I’m currently working on **React.js and Node.js projects**
 - 🌱 I’m currently learning **Next.js and Tailwind CSS**
 - 👯 I’m looking to collaborate on **open-source projects**
-- 💬 Ask me about **web development, API integration, Backend development, CI/CD, and database management**
+- 💬 Ask me about **web development, API integration, Backend development, CI/CD, and Database management**
 - 📫 How to reach me: **[nitesh@niketgroup.in](mailto:nitesh@niketgroup.in)**
 - ⚡ Fun fact: **I love coding and exploring new technologies**
 - 🧑‍💻 I am knowledgeable in **PHP, Kotlin, Java, HTML, CSS, JavaScript**
+- 💼 I am a **Full Stack Developer**

 ---